fpalomba/aDoctor/README.md

 # aDoctor
 Code Smell Detector able to detect a set of 16 Android-specific design flaws.

+aDoctor is a project developed using Java able to identify design problems in Android apps.

 For the moment, the tool supports the detection of the following code smells:

 - Debuggable Release;